Educational Articles

 -

-A cataract is an increase in the opacity of the lens of the eye.
-There are many potential causes of cataracts because any type of damage to the lens can lead to a cataract.
-The clinical signs of cataracts vary significantly, depending on the size of the cataract; many cataracts are asymptomatic at the time they are diagnosed during a veterinary exam.
+A cataract is an increase in opacity of the eye’s lens.
+Any type of inflammation or damage to the lens can lead to a cataract.
+The clinical signs of cataracts vary depending on the size of the cataract; many cataracts are asymptomatic at the time they are diagnosed during a veterinary exam.
 The ideal treatment for cataracts is surgery, but not all cats are candidates for surgical treatment.
 In these cases, anti-inflammatory medications may be used to prevent glaucoma and other secondary complications of cataracts.

 -